 Locate the "Getting Started" document for your compiler (Fortran or C++).
 The following hyperlinks will only work if you are viewing this page from a system that has the Intel compilers installed in the default path of /opt/intel:

 where <path to docs> is by default in directory /opt/intel/composerxe/Documentation/en_US

 If for some reason you cannot access this directory with a web browser, you can also find this information online.
 Visit

-If you are able to access the "Getting Started" document on your computer, this will open an HTML page "Getting Started with the Intel Composer XE 2013".
-You should familiarize yourself with the content available in your product documentation.
-Bookmark this page.
+If you are able to access the document on your computer, you should familiarize yourself with the "Getting Started" content available in your product documentation.
+Bookmark this HTML page.
 Scrolling down, find the reference to the "User and Reference Guide" document.

 Whether online or from the installed documentation on you system, once you have found and opened the "User and Reference Guide" document, you will notice a navigation sidebar on the left-hand-side of your window.
 If you are completely new to Intel compilers, start with the chapter "Getting Started".
 Before moving on, the following topics should be well understood:

 - Getting Started chapter, Using the Command Line, Using the compilervars File to Specify location of Components: In this chapter, the 'source compilervars.sh intel64' source command to set paths correctly is essential.
 Please familiarize yourself with setting paths properly, this is the most common source of beginner errors.
 So that you do not have to remember to enter this command for each session, this 'source' command should be added to your ~/.bashrc file.

 - Getting Started chapter, Using the Command Line, Invoking the Intel ..
 Compiler: basic use of ifort, icc, and icpc.